The-Back-Room/The-Back-Room.github.io/Contributing.md

 - **Permalinks**: Use the `permalink` attribute to create user-friendly URLs for each page.
 This improves SEO and makes it easier for users to remember and share links.

 ### Content Guidelines
+- **No Outside Sources**: To ensure the authenticity of our sources, all projects must be hosted from our [GitLab repository](https://gitlab.com/the-back-room/).
+There will be no exceptions to this rule.
 - **Clarity and Conciseness**: Write clear and concise content.
 Avoid jargon and explain technical terms when necessary.
 - **Formatting**: Use Markdown formatting to structure your content.
 Utilize headings, lists, and code blocks to enhance readability.
 - **Images and Media**: Include relevant images or media to support your content.
 Ensure that you have the right to use any images you include.